 - ‘Alba’ has white blooms.

-Brazilian Blue Sage (Salvia guaranitica): This giant salvia grows to 5 feet with a dependably upright habit.
-It should be hardy throughout the state except for the mountain areas.
+- Brazilian Blue Sage (Salvia guaranitica) This giant salvia grows to 5 feet with a dependably upright habit.
+It is hardy throughout the state except for the mountain areas.
 The flowers are an extraordinary indigo-blue and bloom from early to late summer.
 They are extremely attractive to hummingbirds.

-- ‘Black and Blue’ (Costa Rican form) has blossoms that are deep blue emerging from a black base.
+- ‘Black and Blue’ has blossoms that are deep blue emerging from black sepals.
 The plant is very vigorous and will grow to 5 to 6 feet tall.

-Common Sage (Salvia officinalis): Common sage is the same sage that you use to flavor your Thanksgiving stuffing.
-It is also a very beautiful garden plant.
-Sage is a small evergreen shrub with gray-green leaves and bluish-purple flowers in spring.
-It thrives in hot-dry areas.
-Several varieties are chosen for different leaf color or form.
+Common Sage (Salvia officinalis): Common sage is the culinary seasoning used to flavor Thanksgiving stuffing.
+A gorgeous garden plant, common sage is a small evergreen shrub with gray-green leaves and bluish-purple flowers in spring.
+It thrives in hot, dry areas.
+Several cultivars have different leaf color or form.

 - ‘Icterina’ has striking yellow and green variegated leaves.
 It grows to 12 inches high and 20 inches wide.
-This cultivar is unfortunately short-lived.
+This cultivar is often short-lived.

-- ‘Berggarten’ has very wide, silvery gray leaves, and is tolerant of heat and humidity.
+- ‘Berggarten’ has very wide, silvery-gray leaves and is tolerant of heat and humidity.
 This cultivar is dependable and long-lived.
 It is lower and wider than regular common sage growing to 1 to 2 feet high.

 Forsythia Sage (Salvia madrensis): This is a very large, robust sage that grows 5 to 7 feet tall with large, heart-shaped bright green leaves and yellow flowers from early fall until frost.
 It grows best in moist, well-drained soil in sun or light shade.

 Woodland Sage (Salvia sylvestris L.): Woodland sage is commonly sold in the nursery trade as Salvia nemorosa but is correctly classified as Salvia sylvestris.
 This perennial sage is excellent for colder mountain and upper Piedmont areas when a hardy salvia is needed.
-Most grow 12 to 24 inches tall and bloom over a longer period, beginning in late spring to early summer for a long period.
-If the old bloom stalks are cut back promptly, they will rebloom through fall.
+Most grow 12 to 24 inches tall and bloom over a longer period, beginning in late spring to early summer.
+Cut back old bloom stalks promptly and plants will rebloom through fall.
 These are good salvias for the front of the border.